 - 10+ years of Drupal development including theming, Views, Context, Display Suite, Features, Panels, CRM, Drush.

 - 10+ years of WordPress development including theming, multisite, BuddyPress, CommentPress.

-- Managed entire development lifecycle including planning, requirements, personas, agile and waterfall development, UA testing, documentation, content migration, launch.
+- Managed entire development lifecycles including planning, requirements, personas, agile and waterfall development, UA testing, documentation, content migration, launch.

-- Extensive experience creating mass e-mails with MailChimp and Vertical Response.
+- Extensive experience creating mass e-mails with tools including MailChimp and Vertical Response.

 - Managed servers with cPanel, command line, and Acquia and Pantheon custom workflows.